Should My Mac Be on Zillexit Update

 That’s a problem if you care about your data.

-Running Zillexit on an old OS is like trying to stream 4K video on dial-up.
-The software can’t access the tools it needs to function properly.
+Running Zillexit on an old OS is like trying to stream 4K video on dial-up, your machine just can’t keep up.
+The software won’t find the tools it needs to run right.

 Your analysis runs slower.
 Features break.
 You don’t get the results you paid for.